 If they're qualified, they might get a callback.
 If the algorithm learned the wrong patterns from biased history, they might not.
 They'll never know why, because we don't fully know why.

-I don't know.
 I keep wanting to end this piece with something hopeful, something about how one person at a time we can make it better, but that feels like bullshit even as I type it.
-The truth is I don't know if calling Marcus changes anything.
+The truth is I don't know if anything we're doing changes the fundamental dynamics.
 Probably it doesn't.
-Probably he gets a job through some other channel and my call becomes a footnote, or he doesn't and my call becomes a hollow gesture from someone who's part of the problem.
+Probably the job seekers who write me get jobs through other channels and my company becomes a footnote, or they don't and we remain part of the problem.

-But I'm going to call him anyway.
+But I'm going to keep building anyway.
 Because doing nothing feels worse.
 And because it's 3 AM now, and I've been writing this for seven hours, and I need to believe that something—anything—matters beyond the numbers we put in the pitch decks.

 Ask me in a year whether that was naive.